sherpa/sherpa/README.md

 1. Binary installation (Anaconda)

-The binary distribution of Sherpa 4.8.1 only supports Python 2.7.

 2. Source build (from a source tarball or the GitHub repository)

-A source build is - at present - the *only* way to use Sherpa with Python 3.5.

 Source builds can be customized, for instance: